Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: Preliminaries

 where the function $u_t(\lambda)$ solves

-and $\Psi$ is the Laplace exponent of a spectrally positive Lévy process.
+and $\Psi$ is the Laplace exponent of a spectrally positive L\'evy process.
 Thus $\Psi$ has the following form

-where $\alpha \in \mathbb{R},\sigma \geq 0$ and $\nu$ is a measure on $(0,\infty)$ such that $\int_{0}^{\infty}(1\wedge x^2)\nu(dx) < \infty$.
+where $\gamma \in \mathbb{R},\sigma \geq 0$ and $\nu$ is a measure on $(0,\infty)$ such that $\int_{0}^{\infty}(1\wedge x^2)\nu(dx) < \infty$.
 In the sequel, we will omit the symbol $a$ and consider $a = 1$ as the results we will expose do not depend on this value.
-Note that the semigroup is Feller, so a $\Psi$-CSBP admits a càdlàg modification.
-In the rest of this subsection, we consider implicitly a càdlàg modification of $Z$.\\ We say that the $\Psi$-CSBP is subcritical, critical or supercritical according as $\Psi'(0+)$ is positive, null, or negative.
+Note that the semigroup is Feller, so a $\Psi$-CSBP admits a c\`adl\`ag modification.
+In the rest of this subsection, we consider implicitly a c\`adl\`ag modification of $\rZ$.\\ We say that the $\Psi$-CSBP is subcritical, critical or supercritical according as $\Psi'(0+)$ is positive, null, or negative.
 Furthermore since $0$ and $\infty$ are two absorbing states, we introduce the following two stopping times, namely the extinction time and the explosion time by setting